MikeAgb/LeetCode/README.md

 Note that it is the kth largest element in the sorted order, not the kth distinct element.

+## 230. Kth Smallest Element in a BST (Medium)

+Given the root of a binary search tree, and an integer k, return the kth smallest value (1-indexed) of all the values of the nodes in the tree.

 ## 361. Bomb Enemy (Medium)

 Given an m x n matrix grid where each cell is either a wall 'W', an enemy 'E' or empty '0', return the maximum enemies you can kill using one bomb.
 You can only place the bomb in an empty cell.